ASNA/Wings-Sass/README.md

 Defines the CSS classes that establish the overall website style.
 Other styles in Theme.css,

 1. Define a particular company's branding.
-There are components of Monarch/Wings Web page, that may be rendered using a more modern style, such as function key menus, Popu-up Window, and other container chrome labels.
+There are components of Monarch/Wings Web page that may be rendered using a more modern style, such as function key menus, Pop-up Windows, and other container labels.
 2. Override the CSS classes defined in Framework.css.

 ### Minifying CSS Resources

-A very simple way to improve the performance (reducing the time a website response page to be transmitted from the server to the client device), is a technique called "Minifying" a resource.
+"Minifying"  a resource is a very simple way to improve performance (reducing the time a website response page takes to be transmitted from the server to the client device).

-The process of minification constist of reducing the size of a resource (in this case the CSS file) without losing any of the required syntax imposed by the CSS standard.
+The process of minification consists of reducing the size of a resource (in this case the CSS file) without losing any of the required syntax imposed by the CSS standard.
 The Wings-Sass project, in addition to producing the Framework.css and Theme.css, also produce the minified CSS files: Framework.min.css and Theme.min.css.

-To use the minified CSS, all you need to do is copy these files to your ~Themes\Current\Styles folder and update the references on your MasterPage(s) to point to the`.min.css` instead of the `.css`
+To use the minified CSS, all you need to do is copy these files to your ~Themes\Current\Styles folder and update the references on your MasterPage(s) to point to the `.min.css` instead of the `.css`

 ### Optimization beyond Minification